leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/input-output.md

 `IDBDevice` provides a persistent, read-write filesystem using the browser’s IndexedDB.
 It’s ideal for storing data that should persist between sessions.
 You can use the `readFileAsBlob` method to read files from an IDBDevice as Blob objects.

-You can copy files from various filesystems into the `IDBDevice`.
-This allows you to make these files accesible.
+---

+If the file you want to read is not yet in an `IDBDevice`, you can copy files by running commands inside the virtual machine to make them accessible.

+[ADD AN EXAMPLE]

+---

 For more on IDBDevice operations, see the [CheerpX IDBDevice].

 ## Accessing JS Data in the Filesystem via DataDevice

-The `DataDevice` in CheerpX allows access to JavaScript data in the filesystem.
-This device can interact with data stored in memory or other JavaScript objects.
-It is particularly useful for transferring data between JavaScript and the compiled C/C++ code.
+The `DataDevice` in CheerpX allows access to JavaScript data from the filesystem.
+This device can read-only access to `Uint8Array`s and JavaScript `Strings`s.
+It is particularly useful for transferring data from JavaScript to processes running in CheerpX.

 For more information, see the [CheerpX DataDevice].